 In recent years, Braver has also reported on national issues such as political correctness on campus and the resurgence of anti-Semitism in the United States.
 She has taken viewers to exhibits of famed artists such as Vermeer and Chagall, and introduced viewers to contemporary artists José Parlá and Kehinde Wiley.

-Braver spent four years as CBS News' Chief White House Correspondent (1993 97), covering a broad range of domestic and foreign issues.
-She traveled the world on the White House beat, followed Bill Clinton through the 1996 Presidential campaign and served as a floor reporter at the Democratic Convention.
+Prior to joining "CBS Sunday Morning," Braver spent four years as CBS News chief White House correspondent (1993-1997). covering a broad range of foreign and domestic issues.
+She traveled the world on the White House beat, followed President Bill Clinton through his re-election campaign, and served as a floor reporter at the Democratic Convention.
 While covering the White House she was a frequent guest, as well as a guest host of "Face the Nation."

-Prior to that, Braver spent a decade as CBS News' law correspondent (1983-93), reporting primarily for the "CBS Evening News."
-Her beat included the Supreme Court, the Justice Department, FBI and DEA.
-She covered the Iran Contra case, including the trials of former National Security Council officials Oliver North and the drug trail of former Washington, D.C.
+Braver spent a decade as CBS News chief law correspondent (1983-93) reporting for the "CBS Evening News," the "CBS Morning News," 48 Hours, "Street Stories" and "Public Eye."
+Her beat included the U.S. Supreme Court, the Justice Department and all federal law enforcement agencies including the FBI and DEA.
+She covered the Iran-Contra case during the Reagan Administration and the drug trial of Washington, D.C.
 Mayor Marion Barry.
-She also covered issues including abortion, civil rights and liberties, drugs, organized crime and espionage.
-She broke the story of the Walker family spy ring as well as the story of convicted spy Jonathan Pollard.
+Braver broke the story of the Walker family spy ring, as well as the case of convicted spy Jonathan Pollard.

 Braver has won nine national Emmy Awards including one for investigative reporting and two for covering the assassination of Israeli Prime Minister Yitzhak Rabin.
 She received the Joan Barone award presented by the Congressional Radio and Television Correspondents Association and the Star award from American Women in Radio and television.
 She was also named an Outstanding Mother by the National Mother's Day Committee.